What is methane and what's its role in climate change? – DW – 08/30/2024

 Then there is gas flaring.
 That's when operators burn off natural gas linked to oil production.
 Flaring turns methane into CO2 that then goes into the atmosphere, but raw methane can still escape during the process.

-Sometimes companies also release small amounts of natural gas directly into the atmosphere, which is called venting.
+Sometimes companies release small amounts of natural gas directly into the atmosphere, which is called venting.

-Operators flare and vent because it can be expensive to process and transport the relatively little gas that comes out of the ground during oil extraction.
-Or they do it for safety reasons to reduce dangerous pressure increases.
+Operators flare and vent because it can be expensive to process and transport the relatively small amount of gas that comes out of the ground during oil extraction.
+Or they do it for safety reasons, such as to reduce dangerous pressure increases.

 What can we do to reduce methane emissions?